jschanck/supercop-fastbuild/README.md

 supercop-fastbuild
 ==================

-This is supercop-20170716 with a "do-one" script a few other changes to make testing new primitives easier.
+This is supercop-20170716 with a "do-one" script for building and testing primitives one at a time.

 DO NOT use this package for benchmarking.

-The "do-one" script lets you build just the packages you need to test the submission you're working on.
+The "do-one" script lets you build a minimal set of primitives for testing the submission you're working on.
 For example, the RSA-2048 KEM example requires GMP, an RNG, and SHA256.
-So to build crypto_kem rsa2048 run
+So to build crypto_kem rsa2048 you would run:

     $ ./do-one gmp
     $ ./do-one crypto_stream chacha20